-- completing journals testing; - receipt of the management representation letter; - review of Pension Fund Annual Report: and - review of the final set of financial statements.
+- receipt of the management representation letter and; - Final review of the Pension Fund Annual Report.

 Acknowledgements

 We would like to take this opportunity to record our appreciation for the assistance provided by the finance team and other staff during our audit.